JosephHewitt/wardriver_rev3/CONTRIBUTING.md

 ## Other

 When adding 3rd party dependencies, please ensure they can be downloaded from the Arduino library manager.
 Please also keep the number of new dependencies to a minimum.
+You must add the new library to `libraries.txt` so our automated build service knows what to install.
+It should be in the format of `libraryname@1.1.1` and a specific version should be used.

 Feel free to ask questions on the issues tracker if you would like to contribute but are unsure about how.